696-eth/evmavericks-weekly/README.md

 * [icobeast creates a Daily Dose Unofficial Scavenger Hunt!](https://twitter.com/beast_ico/status/1615025368196317190?s=46&t=Dc5H832sZaSt5jmgvcn6eg)
 * A few new lions joining to the pride
-* Some staking talk and how there's a phase where you do nothing after you buy the hardware and procrostinate for months before setting it all up
+* Some staking talk and how there's a phase where you do nothing after you buy the hardware and procrastinate for months before setting it all up
 * skiff and mailchain are your decentralized alternatives to centralized emails
 * #creators are producing some nice art
 * More sophisticated alpha in the #alpha-links, being discussed in #quality-chat